-- 1. If you don't currently have any incoming webhooks set up, go to https://my.slack.com/services/new/incoming-webhook/. - If you have already set up incoming webhooks, then within the main menu of Slack, go to Configure Apps. - Go to Custom Integrations, and click on the Incoming WebHooks integration. - Click on Add Configuration. - 1.
-Choose the channel you want the webhook to post in and create the webhook. - 2.
-Copy the webhook URL on the following page. - 3.
-In Signal Sciences: - For a Corp Integration, navigate to Corp Manage > Corp Audit Log > Manage corp integrations > Add corp integration and select the Slack Message integration. - For a Site Integration, navigate to Site Manage > Site Integrations > Add site integration and select the Slack Message integration. - 1.
-Enter the email address or alias you want notifications to be sent to. - 2.
-Select if you want email notifications for all activity or specific activity.
+- 1. If you don't currently have any incoming webhooks set up, go to https://my.slack.com/services/new/incoming-webhook/. - If you have already set up incoming webhooks, then within the main menu of Slack, go to Configure Apps. - Go to Custom Integrations, and click on the Incoming WebHooks integration. - Click on Add Configuration. - 2.
+Choose the channel you want the webhook to post in and create the webhook.

+- Q - For a Corp Integration, navigate to Corp Manage > Corp Audit Log > Manage corp integrations > Add corp integration and select the Slack Message integration. - For a Site Integration, navigate to Site Manage > Site Integrations > Add site integration and select the Slack Message integration. - 5.
+Enter the email address or alias you want notifications to be sent to. - 6.
+Select if you want email notifications for all activity or specific activity. - 7.
+Click Add. - 8.
+Paste the webhook URL into Webhook URL and choose which types of activity you want to trigger the webhook. - 9.
+Click Add.